 Works of Fiction

 I really believe that we are not born a blank slate to be shaped by our parents and education.
-Education, of course, matters and matters a lot but there are elements on that slate that you can't remove, they are embedded by our genetic inheritance.
+Education, of course, matters and matters a lot but there are elements on that slate that you can't remove, they are embedded by our genetic inheritance - or should I say "epigenetic" inheritance?
 The main character in the book discovers his family's past when he goes to Sicily and steps into an abandoned palazzo by mistake.
 The place is teeming with family ghosts and as he meets them (and falls in love with one of them, the Duchess of Floridia, a real historical character known as one of the great beauties of Sicily in the 18th century), he learns things about himself that he never suspected.
 His trip to Sicily is a voyage of self-discovery.
 And this new knowledge makes him a stronger man, ready to meet the challenges of the 21st century.

-"Crimson Clouds" (originally called "A Hook in the Sky") is more than a novel about retirement (though it can certainly be read that way); it is a novel about self-discovery, the kind that happens AFTER one's working life is over.
+"Crimson Clouds" (originally called "A Hook in the Sky") is more than a novel about retirement (though it can certainly be read that way); it is a novel about self-discovery, the kind that happens AFTER one's working life is over, it's all about the possibility of a second life

 You need to figure out what you will do with the rest of your life - almost as long as the first part of your life.
 The temptation is great, as in the case of my main character, to try out something you have never done before, even something unexpected for those who've known you all your life, like, in his case, painting (that is what I did the first few years after retirement).
 But suddenly, and to your complete surprise, you find that society is against you; ours is a culture fixated on youth, and if you try an entirely new career at 60 or 65, good luck to you!
 The best that can happen is that people will think that you're into a new "hobby" - right, you're retired after all, you can't be serious about working, can you?